24 Types of Nonfiction: A Handy Guide to Finding Your Genre

 12. Travel Guides

-Again, the internet seems to have taken over from books when it comes to helping travellers and tourists discover new places.
+Again, the internet seems to have taken over from books when it comes to helping travelers and tourists discover new places.
 Still, travel guides are a lot more comprehensive, keeping everything you might need to know about budgeting, languages, places to visit (or avoid), and much more, in one place.
-Ebooks are the perfect format for these guides — they’re easy for travellers to refer to on the go, and they’re not as costly to update to include the latest information.
+Ebooks are the perfect format for these guides — they’re easy for travelers to refer to on the go, and they’re not as costly to update to include the latest information.

 The Lonely Planet series